AnyChart/docs.anychart.com/Common_Settings/Point Size.md

 The default minimum length of a point is 1: when the value of a point is 0, it is still visualized as if its value were 1.

-If you want points with zero values to be visualized as longer bars, use the **minPointLengthe** method of the class your chart or series belongs to.
+If you want points with zero values to be visualized as longer bars, use the **minPointLength()** method of the class your chart or series belongs to.
 For example, in the case of Cartesian charts it is {api:anychart.charts.Cartesian#minPointLength}minPointLength(){api}.

 ```
 // set the minimum length of points